 Everyone else will get almost no benefit for all the hard work and investment they put into their SEO.

 Sounds like a good strategy?
 Definitely not.
+A good digital marketing agency working on your organic search should know better.

 So what should the smart business owner do instead?
 Focus on the overlooked, unsaturated, underserved search market where most of your prospects are ACTUALLY spending their time and making up their minds about what they are going to buy and who they are going to buy it from.